2 Why Containers?

 2.1 The problem

 In today’s data driven world, science is driven by computer work.
 But each of these computers is unique.
 This goes far beyond “Mac vs PC”.
 Every computer has a special configuration of software and software versions that is installed on it.
-Some of this is determined by the user of the computer, some was designed by company that sells the computers, and some is even controlled by institutions and their IT departments that manage the computers.
+Some of this is determined by the user of the computer, some due to the design by the company that builds and sells the computers, and some is even controlled by institutions and their IT departments that manage the computers.

-Not only are our computers at one point in time very unique, but as time moves forward computers and the software environments change very rapidly.
-Some of this happens through intentional installations of programs by computer users and some are automatic software updates that they may not be aware of that are instigated by the developers of the hardware and software that make up the computer.
+Not only are our computers very unique at any one point in time, but as time moves forward computers and the software environments change very rapidly.
+These changes might happen through intentional installations of programs by computer users.
+Some are changes users may not be aware of, which took place through automatic software updates that are instigated by the developers of the hardware and software that make up the computer.

 Computing environments are a moving target.

-This can be a real problem for science because prior research has shown that these computing environments can effect results (BeaulieuJones2017?).
-In a genomic analysis for example, where the output might be a list of genes, differing computing environments may result in different numbers of genes!
+This can be a real problem for science because prior research has shown that these computing environments can affect results (Beaulieu-Jones and Greene 2017).
+In a genomic analysis for example, where the output might be a list of genes, differing computing environments may result in different numbers of significant genes!

 2.2 Containers as an aid for reproducibility

-For the purposes of informatics and data analysis, a reproducible analysis is one that can be re-run by a different researcher and the same result and conclusion is found.
+For the purposes of informatics and data analysis, a reproducible analysis is one that can be re-run by a different researcher and produce the same results and conclusion.

 An important note: although your results can be reproducibly wrong (you’re coming to a faulty conclusion consistently) they can NOT be irreproducibly right.

-We could think of bad ways to control our computing environment: We could have one laptop that we ship back and forth between all our collaborators.
-Clearly although this may make the computing environment slightly more controlled, it is not a practical solution
+We could think of impractical ways to control our computing environment: We could have one laptop that we ship back and forth between all our collaborators.
+Although this may make the computing environment slightly more controlled, clearly it is not a practical solution.

 That’s where containers come in.

-A container is kinda like your computer is running a computer inside of it.
+A container is kind of like your computer is running a computer inside of it.
 It is isolated from the rest of your computer so your science can be more reproducible.

-Containerization allows computing environments to be shared over the internet easily.
+Containerization allows computing environments to be shared over the internet easily using libraries like Docker Hub.

-And containerization works for aiding in reproducibility as shown by (BeaulieuJones2017?)
+And containerization aids in reproducibility as shown by (Beaulieu-Jones and Greene 2017)

-When a container is used, and the computing environment is controlled for, the results are more reproducible!
+When a container is used, an aspect of variability in scientific analysis – the computing environment – is controlled for, and as a result, the results are more reproducible!

 2.3 Top reasons for containers!

 Installing software can be a huge headache.
-Bioinformatics involves using software that is often fringe and developed and maintained by small teams – or sometimes that software isn’t maintained at all.
-This means installation can take a lot of valuable time that scientists don’t often have.
+Bioinformatics involves using software that is often fringe – developed and maintained by small teams – or sometimes the software isn’t maintained at all.
+This means installation can take a lot of valuable time that scientists often don’t have.

 To summarize: